-As of Spring 2018, I am on a dual graduate student appointment with the Department of Political Science for teaching and Georgia State University’s new pipeline Center for Advancement of Students and Alumni (CASA).
+As of Spring 2018, I am on a graduate student appointment with Georgia State University’s new pipeline Center for Advancement of Students and Alumni (CASA).

-In addition to my work with CASA, I am currently an instructor of record for a section of Introduction to American Government (POLS 1101) .
-My current lecture section contains 175 students, but I have also taught the class to sections of 25, 75, and 120 during my tenure as an instructor at Georgia State.
+In addition to my work with CASA, I have also been can instructor of record for a variety of course at Georgia State University.
+I have taught classes to sections of 25, 75, 120, 175, and 200 during my tenure as an instructor at Georgia State.
 As of Spring 2018, I have been the instructor of record for 6 different sections of this course.
 Additionally, I have been the instructor of record for two different Senior undergraduate Pre-Law courses on American Constitutional Law (POLS 4130) and Civil Liberties and Rights (POLS 4131).

 My teaching portfolio also includes course materials for classes on Judicial Process (POLS 3145), Introduction to Law and Courts (POLS 3140), Introduction to Political Research (POLS 3800), and Introduction to Global Issues/Studies (POLS 2401).
 During my studies, I have also served as a Writing Across the Curriculum (WAC) consultant and a teaching assistant for courses in American Constitutional Law and a Senior capstone Seminar in Social Justice and Politics (POLS 4900).